By Mai-ly Pulley

 School of Nursing and Allied Health Professions

-Cardiovascular diseases (CVDs) accounts for more deaths globally than any other disease.
+Cardiovascular diseases (CVDs) account for more deaths globally than any other disease.
 CVDs is a term that incorporates several heart and vessel disorders such as heart attack, coronary artery disease, heart failure, atherosclerosis (hardened arteries), dysrhythmias (abnormal heart rhythm), and heart valve issues.

 According to the World Health Organization, over 17 million people died globally from CVDs in 2016, with over 14 million of those deaths resulting from heart attack and cerebrovascular accident (stroke).
 The Centers for Disease Control and Prevention reported 610,000 people die in America every year from CVDs.
 More than 730,000 people experience a heart attack annually, with 210,000 of those experiencing a recurrent heart attack.

 Most cardiovascular disorders and complications of CVDs can be treated, but not completely reversed.
 The key to preventing CVDs and its complications is preventing the development of CVDs in the first place.
 Nurses play a huge role in identifying patients at risk for developing these issues.

 Several components have been identified as risk factors that increases a person’s risk of developing CVDs.
 Those risk factors are categorized as modifiable and non-modifiable.
 Non-modifiable risk factors, such as age (65 and older), gender (males), ethnicity (African American being the highest), and genetics and family history cannot be changed.
 However, modifiable risk factors, such as smoking, hypertension, hyperlipidemia, inactivity, obesity, recreational drug usage, and excessive alcohol intake, can be changed to reduce the risk of CVDs.